IMMM-SFA/mcmanamay_etal_2024_natcom/README.md

 ### Effects of dynamic urbanization on net primary productivity

-12. Use the Running dataset to obtain annual MODIS net primary productivity (NPP), measured in $`\frac{g}{Cm^2 y^1}`$ in 500-m gridded datasets for 2010 to 2015.
+12. Use the Running dataset to obtain annual MODIS net primary productivity (NPP), measured in $`\frac{g}{Cm^2 y}`$ in 500-m gridded datasets for 2010 to 2015.
 Average annual values into 5-yr values and then aggregate to 0.05° grid cells to match the GCAM-Demeter resolution.

 13. Create a data frame of unique $`LF_{ki}`$ values and NPP values for each grid cell observation.
 For each of the $`k`$ land types, the data frame was filtered to only consider $`LF_{ki}`$ grid values $`\geq 10\%`$, and then those subsets of NPP values were summarized as minima, maxima, and averages within each region-basin as indicative of the range of primary production for a given land class in that area. $`n`$ is the number of grid cells corresponding to the $`k`$th land-class type in each region ($`r`$) and basin ($`b`$) combination.